HiddenField/blue-app-ssh-agent/README.md

 * `build-test`: Build obj and bin test api artefacts without loading
 * `sign`: Sign current app.hex with CA private key
 * `deploy`: Load the current app.hex onto the Ledger device
+* `seed` : Seeds identity 1 on the device to a predetermined mnemonic.
+Intended for automated testing purposes. [**WARNING!** This will overwrite the identity on the device]

 See `Makefile` for list of included functions.